Reference: Command‑Line Interface

 Constraints

-• –quiet cannot be combined with –short or –Short.
+• –format cannot be combined with legacy output flags: –short, –Short, or –quiet.

 Common examples